On total transitivity of graphs: Introduction

-An equivalent definition of total transitivity can be given in terms of domination among partite sets and the set itself.
-For two disjoint subsets $A$ and $B$, we say $A$ \emph{dominates} $B$ if every vertex of $B$ is adjacent to a vertex of $A$.
-Again, a subset $A$ dominates itself if every vertex of $A$ is adjacent to another vertex of $A$.
-A \emph{total transitive partition} of size $k$ is defined as a partition of the vertex set into $k$ parts, say $\pi =\{V_1,V_2, \ldots, V_k\}$, such that for all $1\leq i\leq j\leq k$, $V_i$ dominates $V_j$.
+An equivalent definition of total transitivity can be given in terms of total domination among partite sets and the set itself.
+A \emph{total transitive partition} of size $k$ is defined as a partition of the vertex set into $k$ parts, say $\pi =\{V_1,V_2, \ldots, V_k\}$, such that for all $1\leq i\leq j\leq k$, $V_i$ totally dominates $V_j$.
 The maximum order of such a total transitive partition is called the \emph{total transitivity} of $G$ and is denoted by $Tr_t(G)$.

-We define another variation of transitivity, namely \emph{modified-total transitivity}.
-For two disjoint subsets $A$ and $B$, we say $A$ \emph{m-totally dominates} $B$ if every vertex of $A\cup B$ is adjacent to a vertex of $A$.
-A \emph{modified-total transitive partition} of size $k$ is defined as a partition of the vertex set into $k$ parts, say $\pi =\{V_1,V_2, \ldots, V_k\}$, such that for all $1\leq i<j\leq k$, $V_i$ m-totally dominates $V_j$.
-The maximum order of such a modified-total transitive partition is called the \emph{modified-total transitivity} of $G$ and is denoted by $Tr_t^m(G)$.
+We define another variation of transitivity, namely \emph{weak total transitivity}.
+A \emph{weak total transitive partition} of size $k$ is defined as a partition of the vertex set into $k$ parts, say $\pi =\{V_1,V_2, \ldots, V_k\}$, such that for all $1\leq i\leq j\leq k$ and $i\neq k$, $V_i$ totally dominates $V_j$.
+The maximum order of such a weak total transitive partition is called the \emph{weak total transitivity} of $G$ and is denoted by $Tr_t^w(G)$.
 Later, we will use this parameter to solve total transitivity in a tree.
-Clearly, if $\pi$ is a total transitive partition, it is also a modified-total transitive partition, and hence, for a graph $G$, $Tr_t(G)\leq Tr_t^m(G)$.
-Also, note that in a modified-total transitive $\pi=\{V_1, V_2, \ldots, V_k\}$, $V_k$ can contain a single vertex, but if $\pi$ is a total transitive partition, $|V_k|\geq 2$.
+Clearly, if $\pi$ is a total transitive partition, it is also a weak total transitive partition, and hence, for a graph $G$, $Tr_t(G)\leq Tr_t^w(G)$.
+Also, note that in a weak total transitive partition $\pi=\{V_1, V_2, \ldots, V_k\}$, $V_k$ may not be a total dominating set of $G-\bigcup_{j=1}^{k-1}V_i$ but if $\pi$ is a total transitive partition, $V_k$ is a total dominating set of $G-\bigcup_{j=1}^{k-1}V_i$.

 The \textsc{Maximum Total Transitivity Problem} and its corresponding decision version are defined as follows.

 In this paper, we study this variation of transitive partition from a structure and algorithmic point of view.
 The main contributions are summarized below: